 If you want to transition from pink to blonde (your natural color), the amount of developer you apply here is crucial.

-Some people claimed that they could remove the pink with 40 volume developer and go from pink to blonde with no sign of the pink.
+Some people claimed they could remove the pink with 40 volume developer and go from pink to blonde with no sign of pink.
 That, however, is mainly dependent on the hair dye you apply.

 This type of shampoo aids you in eliminating artificial colors from your hair.